Ravula Suryanarayana Murty: Civil service

 Murty was selected for Group 1 of A.P.
 Civil Service and was a regional tourist information officer at Tirupati for five years.
-Later his services were utilized by Medical and Health Department as mass education and information officer at Chittoor.
-He worked as district public relations officer and ex officio, P.A. to collector, West Godavari at Eluru, and was later appointed as assistant director in the Directorate of Public Relations, Hyderabad.
+Later his services were utilized by the Medical and Health Department as mass education and information officer at Chittoor.
+He worked as district public relations officer and ex officio, P.A. to the collector, West Godavari at Eluru, and was later appointed as assistant director in the Directorate of Public Relations, Hyderabad.
 As officer in charge of government publications (Telugu) and song and drama, he was responsible for publication of a large number of books on the 20-point formula envisaged by the former prime minister Smt.
 Indira Gandhi.

 During his career as a public servant, he took training at S.E.O's Training Centre, Community Development Department, Gopalapur-on-sea (Orissa), Ramakrishna Mission Vidyalaya, Coimbatore(Tamil Nadu), Central Health Education Bureau, New Delhi and the Indian Institute of Mass Communications, New Delhi.

-Murty was later appointed on deputation basis in Tirumala Tirupati Devasthanams, Tirupati, as its public relations officer, where he maintained relationships with all departments in T.T.D. and gave coverage to the activities of the Devasthanams through various media.
+Murty was later appointed on a deputation basis in Tirumala Tirupati Devasthanams, Tirupati, as its public relations officer, where he maintained relationships with all departments in T.T.D. and gave coverage to the activities of the Devasthanams through various media.
 He planned new strategies to make T.T.D. publications widely available and helped to modernize the TTD Press.

 He has supervised the production of audio cassettes of Balaji Pancharatna Mala, sung by the famous vocalist of Karnataka music Smt.
 M.S.
 Subbalakshmi, Puranapravachana of Malladi Chandra Sekhara Sastry and others.

 Murty has produced a dance ballet Padmavathi Srinivasam directed by the Kuchipudi exponent Vempati China Satyam and performed by Smt.
 Sobha Naidu, Manjubarghavi (of Sankarabaranam fame) and others.